 - a.
 Gibbons estate is composed of 36.70 acres of land located in Lockrum estate.
 The location of these parcels of land is conducive for housing development.
-Based on the report of the valuer, the method used was the comparable method where he based the market price on historical sales of properties within the vicinity of the investment properties. - b.
+Based on the report of the valuer, the method used was the comparable method where he based the market price on the prices being realized for similar properties. - b.
 The property in Sandy Ground is composed of 2.0 acres of land with a commercial building thereon.
-Based on the report of the valuer, the method was a combination of income, comparable and contractor's method considering that the properties have potential for rental or commercial development.
+Based on the report of the valuer, the method used was the comparable method where he based the market price on the prices being realized for similar properties.